A Centralized Multi-stage Non-parametric Learning Algorithm for Opportunistic Spectrum Access: Results

-Comparison with \cite{raj2018spectrum} highlights the impact of using non-parametric approach for the estimation of the residual off time as opposed to a parametric approach.
-We note that \cite{raj2018spectrum} itself outperforms \cite{pei2007sensing,senthilmurugan2017optimal}.
-Hence, outperforming \cite{raj2018spectrum} indicates that we also outperform the other algorithms.
-We now discuss the metrics for evaluation of our algorithm.
 To quantify the performance of our algorithm, we consider the following metrics- throughput, the average number of frame collisions encountered and the number of sensing operations that are performed.
 As the SUs can achieve different maximum throughput on different channels, we model the capacity as a random number which is fixed for each user-channel pairing.
 All simulations are performed for a fixed set of values for the capacity.
 For all the metrics, i.e., throughput, number of sensing and frame collisions, we plot the cumulative values normalized to the number of frames the SU attempts to transmit till time $t$, say $F_t$ per active SU.
 Let $N_{active,t}$ refer to the number of SUs that are ON at a given time instant $t$.
 Then, for a metric $X$, we plot

-We now present the results of our simulations in the subsequent subsection in GPD and exponential traffic for periodic as well as the event driven SUs.
-All the presented results are averaged over $250$ independent iterations.
-Please note that in our figures, the legend in provided in one plot and the same markers are used in the other plots as well.